 We’d expect you to spend more time figuring out where to put your station versus actually putting it together.
 We completed the entire process in about 45 minutes ourselves, with only a few issues.
 The console did not detect our indoor temperature sensor or rain gauge initially.
 However, Ambient Weather has a support document on the topic, which fixed the problem.

 One portion of the setup really slowed us down.
 There’s no walkthrough on the console to set the most basic settings like many stations do—think barometer readings, time, WiFi connectivity, and so forth.
-Doing this manually added 15 minutes to the setup process because some settings, like barometer calibration, are buried in the menus.
+Doing this manually added 15 minutes to the setup process because some settings, like barometer calibration for precise pressure readings, are buried in the menus.

 Most other consoles/stations offer an initial setup wizard, and we’d like to see it added here in a future release.
 It’s a time saver.

 Overall, our experience with the WS-5000 was a positive one.
-With Ambient Weather’s newest station, we were looking for improvement in the barometer and the rain gauge, both weak points with the sensor suite found in both the WS-2000 and WS-2902 series stations.
+With Ambient Weather’s newest station, we were looking for improvement in the barometer and the rain gauge best performance, both weak points with the sensor suite found in both the WS-2000 and WS-2902 series stations.

 The rain gauge includes an extra-large funnel that improves accuracy, and it’s also wireless so that you can place it close to the ground in an optimal position for measurements and cleaning.